-6. There must be very little to no analysis made to the Data.
+9. There must be very little to no analysis made to the Data.

-The Data must be provided in a raw format with no analysis made.
-This must not prevent the iGA displaying such Data on the Portal using graphical means, but any analysis must be solely made by end-users.
+The open data must be provided in a raw format with no analysis made.
+This must not prevent the iGA displaying such data on the Open Data Portal using graphical means, but any analysis must be solely made by end-users.